-The SpareBank 1 Alliance has a shared digital teaching platform (LMS), which makes courses and training programmes available to staff.
+The SpareBank 1 Alliance shares a common digital teaching platform (LMS), which makes courses and training programmes available to staff.
 The bank’s own curriculums and the financial industry’s authorisation schemes form the basis for the bank’s objectives and responsibilities for developing staff competence.
 Together with good advisory practices, the industry’s procedures and rules, and the bank’s staff manual, provide the basis for policies, guidelines and commitments.
-The bank is affiliated to the authorisation scheme for financial advisers which requires certain programmes to be in place for development of the bank’s staff.
+The bank is affiliated to the authorisation scheme for financial advisers which requires certain programmes to be in place for developing the bank’s staff.
 Read more about the scheme here.
 (GRI 404-2a)

 The bank conducts each year the talent development programme Developmental Management, in collaboration with the SpareBank 1 Alliance and the BI Norwegian Business School.
-Nine of the bank’s staff members enrolled in this programme in 2017.
+Three of the bank’s staff members enrolled in this programme in 2018.
 (GRI 404-2a)

-In 2017 the bank also developed a comprehensive programme of further development for all managers.
-The programme started in January/February 2018 with a 360 degree evaluation of all managers.
+The bank has developed a comprehensive programme of further development for all managers.
+The programme started early in 2018 with a 360 degree evaluation of all managers.
 The programme includes both plenary gatherings and individual follow up of each manager based on the evaluation made and the individual’s development plan.
 (GRI 404-2a)

-In 2017 the bank also worked on a new process and new tools for competence development and competence management.
+The bank also worked on a new process and new tools for competence development and competence management.
 The project New Workday is designed to ensure that the bank, in parallel with its development and implementation of new systems and processes, develops the appropriate competence.
-All of the bank’s development projects utilise the new tools in order to identify competence needs and to develop targeted competence initiatives.
+All of the bank’s development projects utilise the new tools to identify competence needs and to develop targeted competence initiatives.

 Diversity and equal opportunity